 During the course of the proceedings, the interpreter should refrain from conversations with parties, witnesses, jurors, attorneys, or with friends or relatives of any party in or near the courtroom, except in the discharge of their official functions.
-It is especially important that the interpreter, who is often familiar with attorneys or other members of the courtroom work group, including law enforcement officers, refrain from casual and personal conversations with anyone in the court that may convey an appearance of a special relationship or partiality to any of the court participants other than that of the professional relationship of interpreting for the appointed attorney and the non-English speaking party.
+Especially important is that the interpreter, who is often familiar with attorneys or other members of the courtroom work group, including law enforcement officers, refrain from casual and personal conversations with anyone in the court that may convey an appearance of a special relationship or partiality to any of the court participants other than that of the professional relationship of interpreting for the appointed attorney and the limited English proficiency speaking party.

-An example of conversation that would be within the interpreter's duties would be: communicating with the non-English speaking party prior to appointment to the case in an informal setting where the interpreter would listen to accent, rhythm, and the choice of words of the non-English speaking party to determine if the interpreter can adequately interpret for the non-English speaking party.
+An example of conversation that would be within the interpreter's duties would be communicating with the limited English proficiency speaking party prior to appointment to the case in an informal setting where the interpreter would listen to accent, rhythm, and the choice of words of the limited English proficiency speaking party.
+This conversation would help to determine if the interpreter can adequately interpret for the limited English proficiency speaking party.